competitivemathca/competitivemath.ca/competitivemath.ca/backend/competitivemath/README.md

 {
     "detail": "No active account found with the given credentials" } (*doesn't differentiate between whether username doesn't exist or password is incorrect*)
-- There is no actual like constant information being held in backend about if user is logged in or not, or who is logged in (e.g. a fucking boolean variable "is_logged_in").
+- There is no actual like constant information being held in backend about if user is logged in or not, or who is logged in (e.g. a boolean variable "is_logged_in").
 Just whenever send POST requests to backend, include the token in the JSON, as backend uses some process to verify if user is logged in.

-Refresh JWT token (get new JWT token cus session soon to end):
+## Refresh JWT token (get new JWT token because session soon to end):
 - POST request to "http://localhost:8000/auth/jwt/refresh/", pass in JSON format {
     "refresh":"eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ0b2tlbl90eXBlIjoicmVmcmVzaCIsImV4cCI6MTY5ODc5MDU5MiwiaWF0IjoxNjk4NzA0MTkyLCJqdGkiOiIxNDE0ZjUwN2MyYWU0NGVhYTdkZTZkNWY4NDAzYmM0YyIsInVzZXJfaWQiOjJ9.aZrlWaW34prPDBrjlGSWs58ywLl5stkdWMjJ-WdmkQQ"